LSDtopotools/lsdfailtools/python_foresee/README.md

 The analysis can be grouped into 4 main steps (see sections below).
 This involves processing the input data, calibrating the model, validating it, and finally visualisation of the results.

+The analysis scripts are found in the `python_foresee` folder.

 **ALLDATA_PROCESSING**: Process all the input data: Piezometers, Precipitation, Sentinel and Cosmo-SKYMed interferometry data.